Check your blood pressure with Apple Watch

-If you have hypertension or worry about high blood pressure, you already know it's important to monitor your blood pressure on a daily basis.
-If you own an Apple Watch ( $439 at Walmart), you already have a good starting point for tracking your blood pressure at home.
+If you're worried about high blood pressure or have hypertension, you already know how important it is to monitor your blood pressure on a daily basis.
+If you own an Apple Watch ( $349 at Amazon), you already have a good starting point for tracking your blood pressure at home.

 Daily tracking can help you establish a baseline for your version of "normal," and chart any changes to your levels over time.
 Work and life stress can cause a spike in your readings, and so can some of the foods you eat.
 Tracking your blood pressure can also help with early diagnosis and false readings (like if you only have high BP at the doctor's office), and help you keep an eye on the effects of any new blood pressure medication.